iveteamorim/supportops-ai/README.md

 - augmenting agents with contextual AI, not replacing them

 This project is designed as an operational layer, not just a support interface.

+## Use Case

+Designed for support teams handling billing issues, subscription management, and customer access requests in SaaS environments.

 ## Engineering Notes